 What are Nevada Arrest Records?

 Arrest records consist of documents gathered by law enforcement agencies and the courts whenever a person is arrested for a crime.
-Most arrest and other criminal records for offenses committed in Nevada are accessible on the Nevada Public Record Center website at http://www.publicrecordcenter.com/nevadapublicrecord.htm or on a particular county sheriff's website.
+Most arrests and other criminal records for offenses committed in Nevada are accessible on the Nevada Public Record Center website at https://www.publicrecordcenter.com/nevadapublicrecord.htm or on a particular county sheriff’s website.
 There are also numerous private sites offering access to criminal records for a fee.

-Nevada arrest records contain information on the subject's identity, arresting agency, criminal charges, indictments or information, dismissals, acquittals, sentences, correctional supervision and status of the offender if on parole or probation.
-You will not find investigative information, records of traffic offenses or violations, information regarding juveniles or records of public judicial proceedings.
+Nevada arrest records contain information on the subject’s identity, arresting agency, criminal charges, indictments or information, dismissals, acquittals, sentences, correctional supervision, and the status of the offender if on parole or probation.
+You will not find investigative information, records of traffic offenses or violations, information regarding juveniles, or records of public judicial proceedings.

-If you are suspicious of a neighbor or of someone you are dating, an arrest record may offer some insight on that individual but you should check to see if there was a dismissal, acquittal or if the person had a conviction.
-An arrest record is not evidence of guilt and a great number of arrests do not end up with any charges filed for a variety of reasons including faulty eyewitness identification or an accuser's motive to fabricate facts.
+If you are suspicious of a neighbor or of someone you are dating, an arrest record may offer some insight on that individual, but you should check to see if there was a dismissal, acquittal, or if the person had conviction.
+An arrest record is not evidence of guilt, and a great number of arrests do not end up with any charges filed for a variety of reasons, including faulty eyewitness identification or an accuser’s motive to fabricate facts.

 Who May Access Nevada Arrest Records?

 Any member of the public can obtain a copy of your arrest or criminal history record pursuant to NRS 179A.100.5(b).
 You can also receive a Notice of Absence of Criminal Record.
 Arrest records can be obtained by submitting the following:

 - Money order or cashier’s check for $21 to the Department of Public Safety Records

 The request is through the Department of Public Safety Records Bureau.
 If your request is for records before 1987, you have to make your request to the arresting agency.